mfem/web/src/tutorial/meshvis.md

    }
 ```

-In the above snippet, we project coefficient one on the degrees of freedom associated with physical surface 2 (in c/c++ the indexing starts at zero).
+In the above snippet, we project coefficient one on the degrees of freedom associated with physical surface 2 (in C/C++, the indexing starts at zero).
 Executing the modified code with the newly created mesh will result in the following solution:

 <img style="width:60%" src="../img/parav00003.png">

-MFEM can import meshes saved in Exodus II format generated with  <a href="https://cubit.sandia.gov/">Cubit</a>.
+MFEM can import meshes saved in Exodus II format generated with [Cubit](https://cubit.sandia.gov/).
 However, this feature requires compilation of the library with HDF5, NetCDF, and Exodus, which is not currently available on the AWS machines.

 ---